appscode/blog/content/post/stash-v2020.08.27/index.md

   - backup
 ---

 **Update 2020/09/21**: *Since we published this post, we have received feedback from our existing users.
 Based on their feedback, we have decided to reconsider the earlier decision.
-Going forward the `Community Edition` will be feature limited but available for anyone to use for any purposes including commercial purposes under a new [AppsCode Community License](https://github.com/appscode/licenses/raw/1.0.0/AppsCode-Community-1.0.0.md).
+Going forward the `Community Edition` will include the core backup/recovery functionalities and be available for anyone to use for any purposes including commercial purposes under a new [AppsCode Community License](https://github.com/appscode/licenses/raw/1.0.0/AppsCode-Community-1.0.0.md).
 The `Enterprise Edition` comes with 4 different pricing plans, as described here: https://stash.run/pricing/ .
 We have released Stash v2020.09.16 with the updated license.
 The similar changes will be reflected in the upcoming release of KubeDB.
 Thanks for using Stash & KubeDB.*

 <br>